robur-coop/builder/README.md

 where the argument `-j` is the jailname, and `-v` describes the version to download (NB: look into `man poudriere-jail` for further options).

-A jail.conf and a shell-script to launch a jail are provided in the FreeBSD subdirectory of this repository.
-Adjust the exec.start in jail.conf (and other paths, such as path) if appropriate.
-In load.sh, adapt the zpool and zfs snapshot source name.
+A `jail.conf` and a shell script (`load.sh` installed as `builder_worker.sh`) to launch a jail are provided in the FreeBSD subdirectory of this repository.
+Rename `jail.conf.sample` and adjust the exec.start in `jail.conf` (and other paths, such as path) if appropriate.
+In `builder_worker.sh`, adapt the zpool and zfs snapshot source name.

 Before starting your jails, they'll need an Internet connection for downloading and installing packages, e.g. /etc/pf.conf: